Bob Leach: Early life and career

-During World War II, he served in the U.S. Navy, mainly in the South Pacific, rising to the rank of lieutenant commander by the time he was released from active duty in 1946.
+During World War II, Leach served in the U.S. Navy, mainly in the South Pacific, and rose to the rank of lieutenant commander by the time he was released from active duty in 1946.
 When he returned to Los Angeles, he met a young sailor who asked if he knew any war stories that might make good screenplays.
 The sailor turned out to be agent Ray Stark, who then helped Leach get a job as junior writer at 20th Century Fox.
-Leach spent the next 17 years in Hollywood, first as a production assistant at MGM and later as a TV story editor and screenwriter.
-At MGM, he worked as an assistant to producer Lawrence Weingarten; where he was involved with films including Pat and Mike, Adam's Rib and Rhapsody before moving to CBS, where he helped develop story ideas into scripts for TV producer Jack Chertok and wrote freelance teleplays.
-His TV writing credits include The Adventures of Jim Bowie, Perry Mason, The Case of the Dangerous Robin, Ripcord, Everglades and The Littlest Hobo.
+Leach spent the next 17 years in Hollywood, first as a production assistant at MGM, and later as a TV story editor and screenwriter.
+At MGM, he worked as an assistant to producer Lawrence Weingarten, where he was involved with multiple films, including: Pat and Mike, Adam's Rib, and Rhapsody.
+Subsequently, Leach worked for CBS, where he helped develop story ideas into scripts for TV producer Jack Chertok, and wrote freelance teleplays.
+Leach’s TV writing credits include: The Adventures of Jim Bowie, Perry Mason, The Case of the Dangerous Robin, Ripcord, Everglades, and The Littlest Hobo.
 In 1958, Leach wrote the feature film Tarzan and the Trappers, starring Gordon Scott.
 In 1959 and 1960, he also worked as a story editor and writer for the series Men into Space.

-During the 1960s, he switched to teaching, becoming an instructor in screenwriting and journalism at Cal State Northridge, Santa Monica College and UCLA.
-In 1967, three years after the end of his first marriage, he married Marcella M. Nicholas, a divorced mother of two small children who was working on a journalism degree at UCLA.
-The family settled in Malibu, where Marcella Leach still maintains a home.
-Leach died March 30, 2008, at South Coast Medical Center in Laguna Beach from complications related to respiratory and kidney ailments.
+During the 1960s, Leach changed careers to teaching, and became an instructor in screenwriting and journalism at Cal State Northridge, Santa Monica College and UCLA.
+In 1967, three years after the end of his first marriage with LaVerne Barrick, Leach married Marcella M. Nicholas, a divorced mother of two small children who was working on a master’s degree in journalism at UCLA.
+The family settled in Malibu, where Marcella Leach maintained a home until her death in 2015.

+Leach died on March 30, 2008, at South Coast Medical Center in Laguna Beach, due to complications related to respiratory and kidney ailments.
 He was 93.